Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 At last I created a prototype using GraphQL to query messages, that one can be found [here](https://github.com/Portfolio-Advanced-software/micro-service-communication-prototype/tree/main/GraphQL).

 #### Scalability
+[This article](https://www.makeuseof.com/graphql-benefits-using/) talks about the same characteristic as gRPC:
+- It works with every database and back-end which makes it great for scaling and working with more external micro services.

 #### Performance